WCJB-TV

 WCJB-TV (channel 20) is a television station in Gainesville, Florida, United States, affiliated with ABC and The CW Plus.
-Owned by Gray Television, the station maintains studios on Northwest 43rd Street in Gainesville, and its transmitter is located near Micanopy, Florida.
+Owned by Gray Media, the station maintains studios on Northwest 43rd Street in Gainesville, and its transmitter is located near Micanopy, Florida.

 History

-WCJB began broadcasting April 7, 1971 as an NBC affiliate owned by William E. "Bill" Minshall.
+WCJB began broadcasting April 7, 1971, as an NBC affiliate owned by William E. "Bill" Minshall.
 Originally broadcasting an analog signal on UHF channel 20, its call sign bears the first initials of his family members: Casey (daughter), JoAnn (wife), and himself, Bill.
 In 1973, just two years after its first broadcast, the station switched its affiliation to ABC.
 In 1976, WCJB was sold to Diversified Communications.
 In 2001, it began airing its digital signal on UHF channel 16.
-WCJB was one of the ABC affiliates that did air Saving Private Ryan in 2004, as Cox Media Group-owned Orlando affiliate WFTV preempted the film.
+WCJB was one of the ABC affiliates that aired Saving Private Ryan in 2004.

-On September 18, 2006, WCJB launched a new second digital subchannel to be the area's The CW affiliate as part of the national CW Plus service, replacing the cable-only WB 100+ affiliate "WBFL" after the WB-UPN merger.
+On September 18, 2006, WCJB launched a new second digital subchannel to be the area's CW affiliate as part of the national CW Plus service, replacing the cable-only WB 100+ affiliate "WBFL" after the WB–UPN merger.

 Its coverage area includes Lake City (within the Jacksonville market), Ocala (in the Orlando market) and most of North Central Florida.
-It is also the sole ABC affiliate on cable systems in Live Oak and Jasper (both within the Tallahassee area).
-Until July 2006, WCJB was the only ABC affiliate seen on Cox systems in Ocala.
+It is also the sole ABC affiliate on cable systems in Live Oak and Jasper (both within the Tallahassee market).
+Until July 2006, WCJB was the only ABC affiliate seen on Cox Cable systems in Ocala.
 Even though that city is part of the Orlando market, this station had exclusivity on that system for ABC programming.
 This kept in-market affiliate WFTV off the system for several years.
 In that month, the cable company received the green light to pick up WFTV's standard and high definition feeds in Ocala.
 WFTV and WCJB are also both seen on Charter Spectrum in Belleview and unincorporated Marion County.

-Diversified announced on February 16, 2017, that it would exit broadcasting and sell WCJB and its sister station WABI-TV in Bangor, Maine to Gray Television for $85 million.
+Diversified announced on February 16, 2017, that it would exit broadcasting and sell WCJB and its sister station WABI-TV in Bangor, Maine, to Gray Television for $85 million.
 The sale was completed on May 1, 2017.
 It made WCJB a sister station to WCTV (Gray Television's then-flagship station) in Tallahassee and WJHG-TV and WECP-LD in Panama City.

+The Florida Department of Health sent a cease and desist letter to the station, alongside a few others such as Tampa's WFLA-TV, dated October 3, 2024, over a broadcast of a political advertisement backing Amendment 4, relating to the abortion laws in the state.
+The move was criticized by the Federal Communications Commission.

 Programming

-Syndicated programming on WCJB-TV (as of September 2022) includes Entertainment Tonight, Dr. Phil, and Inside Edition, among others.
-The station was among the handful of ABC affiliates to have aired the syndicated Who Wants to Be a Millionaire, which aired first-run on the network in 1999, until the show's cancellation in 2019.

-Syndicated programming on WCJB-DT2 includes Divorce Court, Judge Jerry, The Steve Wilkos Show, Maury, and repeats of Black-ish and The Goldbergs that previously first-ran on the main ABC channel.